 - TOOLS AND CONNECTIONS FOR GRASSROOTS ORGANIZERS AND LOCAL GOVERNMENT LEADERS who are looking for policy, legal, and organizing support

 This event will be hosted as a Zoom webinar, and you can register at bit.ly/citieslead or using the button above.
-We’ll also share details about a simultaneous livestream at https://www.facebook.com/standearth/live (livestream will be available at this link once the event has begun) – though make sure to register via Zoom if you want the opportunity to ask questions to the panelists and participate in the interactive elements of the event.
+We'll also do a simultaneous livestream at https://www.facebook.com/standearth/live (livestream will be available at this link once the event has begun) – though make sure to register via Zoom if you want the opportunity to ask questions to the panelists and participate in the interactive elements of the event.
 We look forward to seeing you there!

 - Cheryl Davila, City Councilor, Berkeley, California